parmort/erasmus/README.md

 When working directly with the numbers and strings, use the `conv_s` and `conv_i` methods.

 When needing control over the year and era, use the `Warpera::Pair` class.
+This is helpful, for instance, dealing with storing a year in a database.
+Instead of potentially storing two fields for one attribute, use this to store one field for the one attribute.

 ## Development